Go to Adobe Express.

-To get started with a school/district account, please follow the following steps:
+To get started with a school/district account, complete the following steps:

-If you are in the United States and your teacher sent you a class code, please follow the following steps to join a classroom:
+If you are in the United States and your teacher sent you a class code, complete the following steps to join a classroom:

 School/district accounts and classroom accounts in Adobe Express are made with student data privacy protections in mind.
 Classroom accounts offer safe search functionality in photo searches, teacher verification, and extra administrative controls to protect the schools’ and students’ personal information.

 Visit the Adobe Student Privacy page for the latest updates on Adobe’s student privacy policies.